JesusAcuna/Date_Fruit_Classification_Keras/README.md

 Steps:

-  1. Install it https://www.docker.com/, and if you're using WSL2 for running Linux as subsytem on Windows activate WSL Integration in Settings/Resources/WSL Integration.
+  1. Install docker: https://www.docker.com/, and if you're using WSL2 for running Linux as subsytem on Windows activate WSL Integration in Settings/Resources/WSL Integration.
-  2. Open the console and locate in the repository where is the `Dockerfile` , if your using Windows there won't be any problem, but if you're using Linux change two things in `Dockerfile`, first after this line `RUN pipenv install --system --deploy` type:
+  2. Open the console and locate in the repository where is the `Dockerfile` , if your using Windows there won't be any problem, but if you're using Linux change two things in `Dockerfile`, first after the line `RUN pipenv install --system --deploy` type:

    RUN pipenv install gunicorn

-  and the second change the entrypoint for this:
+  and second, change the entrypoint for this:

    ENTRYPOINT ["gunicorn","--bind=0.0.0.0:9696","predict:app"]